Niger Coup: DHQ Adamant, Directs Service Chiefs To Compile War Items

 0

-Defence Headquarters Readies Troops for Potential Action in Amidst ECOWAS Directive.
+Defence Headquarters Readies Troops for Potential Action in Niger Republic Amidst ECOWAS Directive.

 In the wake of a potential conflict with coup leaders in the Niger Republic, the Nigerian Defence Headquarters has reportedly initiated preparations for the possible mobilization of troops and equipment.
 This decision comes in response to directives issued by the Economic Community of West African States (ECOWAS) for troops to remain on standby.

-The move was made following an extraordinary summit of the ECOWAS Authority of Heads of States and Government, which was convened by and held in Abuja.
+The move was made following an extraordinary summit of the ECOWAS Authority of Heads of States and Government, which was convened by President Bola Tinubu and held in Abuja.
 The summit attracted high-ranking diplomats from entities such as the United Nations, the African Union, and the regional bloc itself.

 The context for this move traces back to the events of July 26, when the junta forced the elected President of Niger, Mohamed Bazoum, out of office.